horvay/multicam-podcast-editor/README.md

 You will need to follow this naming exactly:

 - call the video with all the cameras and audios "main.mp4"
-- call each of the individuals' videos "person1.mp4", "person2.mp4", etc, or have the word "webcam" in the name. (this is because individual files in streamyard have the name webcam so I can just copy and paste them)
+- call each of the individuals' videos "person1.mp4", "person2.mp4", etc, or have the word "webcam" in the name.
+(This makes it easy for streamyard users so they can just copy and paste the files as is)
 - if you want to include screenshares, then copy those over and ensure they have the word "screen" in them.

-Ensure these videos are in the same directory as this tool, and that none of the files have parenthesis in them. align-videos-by-sound doesn't seem to handle ().
+Ensure these videos are in the `inputfiles` directory.

 Run the following for multicam editing

 ```bash
 python main.py --multicam
 ```

+If you want to enhance the audio quality of the output for shorts or multicam, you can add `-au`.

 or for transcribing